Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Introduction

-AAT leaves CLIP's model parameters unchanged, instead manipulating attention weights of selected heads, as shown in Figure~\ref{fig:overview}.
-It suppresses image token weights to a low level while amplifying the class token weight as compensation.
-This ensures minimal image token contribution from ablated heads to the output representation.
-As an agile and versatile technique, AAT offers potential advantages in resource-constrained scenarios, such as limited compute or scarce high-quality data, while preserves strong generalization across diverse domains.
-Our main contributions are as follows: \begin{itemize} \item We extensively explore the roles of attention heads in CLIP's image encoder and show that ablating detrimental heads improves representation quality.
-To our knowledge, this is the first systematic study on refining CLIP's outputs by probing attention head impacts. \item We introduce AAT, a simple yet effective method for automatically identifying and ablating detrimental attention heads without altering model parameters.
-AAT offers two alternative strategies---GA and BP---tailored for different application scenarios. \item AAT achieves consistent and significant improvements in diverse downstream tasks, delivering recall rate gains of up to 11.1\% for retrieval, with little additional inference cost. \end{itemize}
+AAT leaves CLIP's parameters unchanged and instead operates by manipulating the attention weights of selected heads, as illustrated in Figure~\ref{fig:overview}.
+It suppresses the weights on image tokens while correspondingly amplifying the class token weight, ensuring that ablated heads contribute minimally to the output representation.
+As an agile and versatile technique, AAT is particularly well suited to resource-constrained scenarios, like limited compute or scarce high-quality data, while preserving strong generalization across diverse domains.
+The main contributions as follows: \begin{itemize} \item We extensively explore the impacts of attention heads in CLIP's image encoder and show that ablating detrimental heads improves representation quality.
+To our knowledge, this is the first systematic study of refining CLIP's outputs by probing the impact of individual attention heads. \item We introduce AAT, a simple yet effective method for automatically identifying and ablating detrimental attention heads without altering original model weights, offering two variants tailored to different application scenarios. \item AAT delivers consistent and substantial gains across diverse downstream tasks, improving recall by up to 11.1\% on retrieval benchmarks with negligible extra overhead. \item Out result analysis provides concrete evidence that attention heads are semantically meaningful, reinforcing and extending existing interpretability findings of VLMs. \end{itemize}